AlicanGultekin/seaofthieves-keythief/readme.md

 ## TODO

++ Refactor
-+ Create a separate notification handler module with uniform interface so that people can add their choice of notifications easily
++ Create a separate notification handler module with uniform interface so that people can add their choice of notifications easily, for e.g.: Discord, Telegram, Slack, Twitter, etc.
++ Create separate parsers for Reddit, Twitter, Instagram etc.

 ## Enjoy :bomb::boom::fire: